Rak-Code/paribito-backend/README.md

 For issues and questions:
 - Check the documentation files in the project root
-- Review Swagger API documentation
+- Review API_ENDPOINTS_GUIDE.md for endpoint details
 - Check application logs for detailed error messages

 ## Quick Start Checklist